 Est. in 1985, New West Gypsum Recycling was born from a need to recover and recycle gypsum wallboard production scrap and construction waste – we are one of the first companies to return waste materials back into a valuable resource.
 Our goal is that no gypsum material ever ends up in a landfill.
 Since there is no product degradation during the recycling process, gypsum is aninfinite re-use material.
 NWGR works with recycling associations, green building associations and governments to educate and bring awareness to industry stakeholders so that landfill does not have to be a choice for gypsum.
 The paper backing material is baled and re-used or repurposed, any post-consumer materials, like nails or screws, are culled from the gypsum recycling process and moved through separate recycling streams.

-ReGeneration is a federally incorporated, not-for-profit, product stewardship company, responsible for the efficient collection and safe disposal of paint, flammable liquids, domestic pesticides and gasoline.
-ReGeneration has devised, implemented, and led successful waste diversion programs across Canada and in the United States.
-We currently manage stewardship programs in British Columbia, Saskatchewan, Manitoba, Quebec, New Brunswick, Nova Scotia, Newfoundland & Labrador, and PEI.
+Product Care Association (PCA) has devised, implemented, and led successful waste diversion programs across Canada and in the United States.
+We currently manage stewardship programs in BC, Saskatchewan, Manitoba, Ontario, Quebec, New Brunswick, Nova Scotia, Newfoundland & Labrador, PEI and Washington State.

 Tire Stewardship BC is a not-for-profit society formed to manage BC's tire recycling program.
 The program collects an Advance Disposal Fee, commonly referred to as an eco fee, on the sale of every new tire.
 The fees are used to pay for transporting and recycling BC generated scrap tires ensuring that the tires are disposed of in environmentally responsible ways instead of ending up in our landfills.